simulationcraft/simc/CONTRIBUTING.md

 The mantra is: Just check it in.
 Don't ask for permission.
 If the code needs to be changed for functional (or artistic!) reasons, someone will revert/modify as needed.

+## Profiles
+SimulationCraft used to contain a set of sample profiles for the current raid tier.
+These have been moved to the [SimC Profile](https://github.com/simulationcraft/simc-profile) repository.
+Information on how to contribute to profiles and what they are used for can be found there.

 ## Action Priority List (APL)
 SimulationCraft includes a set of default action priority lists for each specialization, to offer users a ready-to-use simulation experience once they import their character.
 This APL is the main factor defining if a character performs just ok